Last Christmas Eve, I made the world’s worst casserole.

 My prayer for you is that you are inspired to find your own Goodness Grabbers.
-And I’m also praying that my new Bible study, Psalm 23: The Shepherd With Me (LifeWay, August 2018 release), will help you further explore the good things God has for you.
-Be the first to know about the new Bible study when you sign up for my weekly encouraging emails.
+And I’m also praying that my Bible study, Psalm 23: The Shepherd With Me (LifeWay, August 2018), will help you further explore the good things God has for you.

 What are some of your Goodness Grabbers?
 Share with us so we can have plenty to choose from!